NBC says ‘Downton Abbey’ movie production to start in 2018

-SINGAPORE (AP) — An NBCUniversal executive says a “Downton Abbey” film is in the works, with production likely to begin in 2018.
+SINGAPORE (AP) — A “Downton Abbey” movie is in the works, with production likely to begin in 2018, an NBCUniversal executive said Wednesday.

-Michael Edelstein, president at NBCUniversal International Studios, said the movie has been in process for some time.
+Michael Edelstein, president at NBCUniversal International Studios, said it hopes to assemble 20 cast members from the popular TV series.

-“We are working on getting the script right,” Edelstein said Wednesday.
-“And then we’ve got to figure out how to get the 20 casts together.”
+“There’s a movie in the works.
+It’s been in the works for some time,” Edelstein said in Singapore at a red-carpet event for “Downton Abbey: The Exhibition,” which features costumes, locations and never-before-seen footage from the TV show.
+The exhibition opened in the city-state last week and ends July 31.

-Edelstein was speaking on the sidelines of “Downton Abbey: The Exhibition,” which had its world premiere in Singapore last week.
-It features costumes, locations and never-before seen footage from the popular TV series.
+“We are working on getting the script right and then we’ve got to figure out how to get the (cast) together.
+Because as you know, people go on and do other things.
+But we’re hopeful to make a movie sometime next year,” Edelstein said.

 Most Read Stories